mattkrasnow/cs50-project/DESIGN.md

 .populateEnemies
 Does nothing, but is included so that mcquestion objects can have the same functions as levels.
 This adds a level of security; the developer can treat mcquestion objects just as levels--preventing errors.

+## Text-Screen.py

+Overview:
+Creates a screen where text is dispalyed "Star Wars Style".
+Conveys story elements to the user.

+Constructor:
+Creates a blank level with text on the screen

+.populateEnemies
+Prevents errors from calling a "level" without enemies

+.levelPhysics
+Makes the text move up the screen

+.bulletCollisions
+Prevents errors from calling a "level" without bullets

+.display
+Displays text on the screen that moves star wars style